SAP Articles

 - Mixed-mode manufacturing (ETO, MTO, MTS)

-- Built specifically for manufacturers — not adapted later
+- Built specifically for manufacturers, not adapted from other industries

-- Works well in regulated industries (traceability, audits)
+- Performs well in regulated environments (traceability, audit support)

 Limitations:

-- Reports and dashboards can require third-party tools
+- Native dashboards and reports are limited and may require third-party tools

 4. SAP S/4HANA with MES – Manufacturing ERP & Execution